polcak/jsrestrictor/website/content/pages/faq.md

 Title: Frequently Asked Questions
 Slug: faq

-This page is currently under construction, please consult <a href="/blog/">blog</a>, our paper <a href="https://arxiv.org/abs/2204.01392">paper</a> and other links on this site to get more information.
+This page is currently under construction, please consult <a href="/blog/">blog</a>, our [paper](https://arxiv.org/abs/2204.01392) and other links on this site to get more information.

 #### What is the current JShelter status?
 Is it ready or is it still a work in progress?